Customer Experience

 “Know what your customers want most and what your company does best.
 Focus on where those two meet."

 You absolutely need to know what your customer wants.
-However, you also need to know what you as an organization is particularly good at.
+However, you also need to know what you as an organization are particularly good at.
 What makes you unique in the market?
 How do you provide that extra special something?

 To have a winning product or service you must provide a solution to a customer problem and do it so well that customers don’t want to or need to go elsewhere.

-9. Bill Gates, Co-Founder, Microsoft
+12. Bill Gates, co-founder of Microsoft

 “Your most unhappy customers are your greatest source of learning.”